MidoriSusanna/DoggoPal/README.md

 <image src="./assets/images/play.png"><br>

 <h2>Bath Feature</h2>
 <p>By clicking 5, the user can give the virtual pet a bath.
 The response would generally be "I do not like baths".
-Depending also by the random level of cleaningness of the dog, other feedback could be provided:<br>
+Depending also on the random level of cleaningness of the dog, other feedback could be provided:<br>
 "I rolled in the mud (>ω^)"<br>
 "Now I am fresh and clean (☆▽☆)"</p><br>
 <image src="./assets/images/bath.png"><br>